By Margaret Myers, 2019 SFJ president

 Join us Sept.
 18-21 in the Motor City for our annual conference as we network, share knowledge, and celebrate our craft.

 As always, we have invited some of the best in the business to share their wisdom with us.
 This year we will feature Pulitzer Prize winner Tom Hallman of The Oregonian, and we are planning to have frank conversations about culture and identity and how it shapes our coverage.
 We are also excited to feature a panel on innovations in podcasting and how audience research can inform your storytelling.
 See the full list of speakers and panels here!

 Oh, it doesn’t matter what you wear, just as long as you are there!

-We will be staying at the Element Detroit at the Metropolitan, a newly opened Marriott in a refurbished 100-yea- old building in the heart of the Downtown’s vibrant city center, within walking distance to several “best of” bars and restaurants.
+We will be staying at the Element Detroit at the Metropolitan, a newly opened Marriott in a refurbished 100-year- old building in the heart of the Downtown’s vibrant city center, within walking distance to several “best of” bars and restaurants.

 Book your room now using this link, for a special rate of $179 per night, which includes a hot breakfast.